alcidesrh/laravel-generic-resource/readme.md

 **Working with nested or related models**:

-Supose the User class has a parent property of type User class as well in a type belongsTo relation with itself.
+Supose the ```php User class``` has a parent property of type User class as well in a type belongsTo relation with itself.
 And also User class has a type belongsToMany relation with Product class.
-So $user->parent return an intance of User class and $user->products a collection of intances of Product class.
+So ```php $user->parent``` return an intance of User class and $user->products a collection of intances of Product class.

 Let say that with want a list of users with just these fields: id, name, parent (only id and name fields of the parent) and products list(only id, name and price fields of the product).
 This is how we can get those data: